Daniel-Seredensky/LuceneSearcher/README.md

 │   ├── ResultCard.java          // Handles the design of the result card, scrollable panel, and hover effect for the scroll bar
 │   └── ResultsPanel.java        // Displays search results in a scrollable panel
+│   GUIProgression/              // Progression classes for GUI │   ├── SearcherUI.java          // Handles the integration of the searcher handlers and the results layout │   ├── ComponentLayout.java     // Handles the default layout of the GUI
-│   GUIProgression/              // Progression classes for GUI │   └── BaseGUI.java             // Base abstract class for main JFrame handles setup
+│   └── BaseGUI.java             // Base abstract class for main JFrame handles setup
 ├── jars/                        // External libraries
 │   └── flatlaf.jar              // FlatLaf look and feel for GUI